 Released on October 26, 2015, the Surface Book is a 2-in-1 laptop with a detachable screen.
 It was designed and produced by Microsoft as an addition to their Surface line.
 Unlike Surface devices, which are more like a tablet, the Surface Book can stand upright without the aid of a kickstand.
 Its most distinguishing feature is a dynamic fulcrum hinge that expands when folding open the notebook.

 The keyboard section of the Surface Book contains many traditional laptop ports, the main battery, and an optional discrete GPU.
-The screen contains all of the components of a functional computer, which allows it to be used as a tablet when detached from the base.
-When the screen is detached, it runs for about four hours on its additional battery).
+The screen contains all the components of a functional computer, allowing it to function as a tablet when detached from the base.
+When the screen is detached, it runs for about four hours on its additional battery.

 The dynamic fulcrum hinge has a few functional purposes.
 First, it allows the user to detach the screen.
 Second, it folds a full 180 degrees so that the screen can lie flat while still utilizing the keyboard's extra battery life and the additional computing power of the optional discrete GPU.
-Similar to the traditional Surface like, the Surface Book utilizes (and includes) a stylus with an active digitizer called the Surface Pen.
+Similar to the traditional Surface, the Surface Book utilizes (and includes) a stylus with an active digitizer, called the Surface Pen.